jpgattuso/seacarb-git/README.md

 A portion of the code has been adapted, with permission from the authors, from the Matlab files mentioned above.
 I am grateful to Richard Zeebe and Dieter Wolf-Gladrow for that.
 Portions of code and/or corrections have also been contributed by Jean-Marie Epitalon (2004, 2018), Bernard Gentili (2006), Karline Soetaert (2007) and Jim Orr (2007, 2010, 2018).
 Héloïse Lavigne contributed a lot to seacarb in 2008 and 2009; this was critical to the launch of version 2.0 and subsequent updates.
 Jean-Marie Epitalon considerably improved the code, leading to much faster calculations in version 3.0.

 This program is provided free under the GNU General Public License (GNU GPL).
-The current version (3.0) will be improved using the comments that I will receive.
+It will be improved using the comments that I will receive.
 If you are new to R, please check the manuals and FAQs available on the R-project web site to get information on how to install R and the seacarb package on your system.
 Please only report and comment on seacarb, not on general problems related to R.

 Briefly, after installing R and if you have an Internet connection, here is the simplest way to install seacarb: